vivlabs/instaclone/README.md

 - `s3cmd`, `aws`, `s4cmd`, or any similar tool you put into your `upload_command` and `download_command` settings

-## Configuration
+## Usage

 Put an `instaclone.yml` file in the directory where you want resources cached.
 This configuration file says how those will be published and installed.

-## Example usages

-### External files or directory trees in source control

-Put large files needed in a source tree or build in S3, but track changes in source control.
-The version of a file can be explicitly managed, or can be computed as a SHA1 hash.
-Then switch rapidly between versions, since previously used versions of files are stored locally.

-### Fast, exact `npm install`
+Then run commands from that directory:

+- `instaclone publish`: upload configured items (and add to cache)
+- `instaclone install`: download configured items (and add to cache)
+- `instaclone configs`: sanity check configuration
+- `instaclone purge`: delete entire cache (leaving resources uploaded)

+## More on npm install, shrinkwrap, and Instaclone

 This use case takes a little explanation.
 Having fast and reproducible runs of `npm install` is a challenge: